 Market stock units ("MSUs") are restricted stock units that vest three years from the date of grant.
 The actual number of shares issued to each executive officer at the vesting date is based on the Company's total stockholder return over a three-year period.
-During the three months ended March 31, 2015, the remaining 99,047 outstanding MSUs vested, resulting in the issuance of 148,572 shares of common stock, before income tax withholding.
-During the three months ended March 31, 2015, we recorded less than \$0.1 million of compensation expense.
-As of March 31, 2015, there are no MSUs remaining.
+In March 2015, the remaining 99,047 outstanding MSUs vested, resulting in the issuance of 148,572 shares of common stock, before income tax withholding.
+There are no MSUs remaining following this vesting.
+We recorded no compensation expense related to MSUs for the three months ended June 30, 2015 and less than \$0.1 million for the six months ended June 30, 2015.
+We recorded \$0.1 million and \$0.2 million of compensation expense related to MSUs for the three and six months ended June 30, 2014, respectively.